nikhilpavanam/House-Price-Prediction/README.md

 # House-Price-Prediction
-Predicting prices of houses using Multiple Linear Regression
+Predicting the price of houses using different Regression methods